MartinPJB/ShadowMap/README.md

 # ShadowMap

-A vulgar attempt in order to "anonymify" a luau codebase by renaming identifiers.
+A vulgar attempt in order to "anonymize" a luau codebase by renaming identifiers and keeping integrity between multiple files.

 ### Before usage